azdavis/millet/docs/manual.md

 #### `diagnostics.<code>.severity`

-Overrides the default severity for this diagnostic.
+Overrides the default severity for this [diagnostic](#inline-diagnostics).
 The acceptable values are:

 - `"ignore"`: the diagnostic is not reported.
 - `"warning"`: the diagnostic is reported as a warning.
 - `"error"`: the diagnostic is reported as an error.

-See also:

-- The `milletDiagnosticsIgnore` ML Basis annotation
-- The `millet.server.diagnostics.ignore` VS Code setting

 ### VS Code settings